French BulldogPublished: Last updated: by Kyle J. Larson

 Frenchies are relatively easy to train as they are people pleasers but be aware that they have a stubborn streak.
 Early and consistent training can help overcome this, and treats make great motivators.
 In addition, it’s a good idea to socialize your dog early with strangers and other dogs.

 The dog enjoys companionship with humans and shouldn’t be left alone for long periods as they can have separation anxiety.

 French Bulldogs don’t need too much exercise.
 A short daily walk or some outdoor playtime should keep them in shape.
 They have a short, flat face which can cause breathing issues when overexerted.
 It’s best to avoid over-exercising in hot/humid weather.

 French Bulldog Grooming

-Frenchies shed a minimal amount including a couple times a year where they lose their undercoat.
-If brushed weekly it’ll help control the amount of hair.
+Frenchies shed a minimal amount, including a couple of times a year when they lose their undercoat.
+If brushed weekly, it’ll help control the amount of hair.
 The folds in their face need to be kept clean & dry.
 Their nails should be trimmed regularly.

 French Bulldog Health